open-education-hub/methodology/chapters/develop-organize/projects/reading/README.md

-### Projects
+# Projects

-Owner: Alex Apostolescu
-Reviewer: Gabi Mocanu

-Projects are practice items that are larger in scope and require more time, effort and resources to complete.
+Projects are practice items that are larger in scope and require extensive time, effort and resources to complete.
+The main goal of projects is to present intense challenges to learners, and, therefore, increase their skills and knowledge.
+When compared to [drills](../../drills/reading/README.md), projects aim to present a comprehensive narrative that can be divided into smaller, coherent steps.
 Projects are mainly used as content for [assignments](../../../use-deliver/assignments/reading/README.md).
-The main goal of projects is to provide intense challenges to learners, providing them an increase in their skills and knowledge.

 Typically, a project consists of a statement, support files and, where possible, validators / checkers.
-The statement presents the context, goals, resources, useful references.
+The statement presents the context, goals, resources, and useful references.
 Support files are pieces of digital information (source code, templates, application support files) that form a starting point for the project.
-Validators / checkers are scripts or applications that automate the verification and grading of the solution.
+Validators / checkers are applications that automate the verification and grading of solutions.
-Learners read the project statement, define a plan for reaching the state goals, implement a solution by using support files and then validate the solution with the checkers.

-Each project should have a reference solution.
+Developing a solution in advance is strongly advised.
+It provides valuable insights into the completeness of the assignment statement and accompanying support files.
+Additionally, it facilitates the setup of an automated checker for closed-end assignments, guaranteeing that the submission infrastructure is properly configured to meet the requirements.
-Generally, the reference solution to the project is to be kept in a private repository.
+The reference solution is initially stored in a private repository during the assignment's publication period.
+In certain situations, it may later become accessible to the public, serving as a point of reference for other learners.

-#### Storing Projects
+## Storing Projects

+Projects are stored in the `projects/` directory of a given topic.
-The project directory comprises of:
+Each project directory includes:

 - **Statement**

-  Serving as the central component of a project, the statement provides a comprehensive description for each task.
+  The project statement is the core element of any project, offering a thorough description of its requirements.
-  It can include an introduction, details about the evaluation process, and additional references.
+  Typically, it includes an overview of goals and requirements, details about the evaluation process, and additional references.
+  The structure of the project statement sets the tone for the entire project.
+  Choosing to divide the requirements into tasks that serve as checkpoints for tracking progress can enhance readability and improve the overall learning experience.
-  Typically, this content is stored in Markdown or PDF format to accommodate media files.
+  This content is stored in Markdown format with media files.

-- **Skeleton Files**
+- **Support Files**

   These act as the initial foundation for the project, establishing a consistent framework for all solutions.
   The project's skeleton may range from fill-in-the-blanks outlines and templates to straightforward guidelines.